 Missing or forgetting to take a pill has happened to all of us.
 Check out theNHS guide on what to do, depending on how many you’ve missed and where you are in your cycle.
 If you’re in any doubt, make sure you use a condom or don’t have sex until you’re protected.

-There are a few things that can stop the pill from working properly – make sure you watch out for these and check your pill information leaflet or speak to your doctor if you have any questions:
+There are a few things that can stop estrogen pills from working properly – make sure you watch out for these and check your pill information leaflet or speak to your doctor if you have any questions:

 Vomiting and diarrhea will impact on how the pill is absorbed into your body.
 If you’re sick within two hours of taking the pill you’ll need to take another pill straight away and the next pill at the usual time.
 If you’re sick or have severe diarrhea for longer than this, check your pill packet for what to do next – and use condoms or abstain if you have any doubts.